CLI

 const files = generateProjectFiles({ name: "my-app", tier: 3, language: "typescript" });sanitize

 Section titled “sanitize”Cleans HTML fragment content before it reaches the host.
-Pure string-based with no DOM dependency — runs inside QuickJS WASM, Node, Deno, browsers, wherever.
+Pure string-based with no DOM dependency, so it runs inside QuickJS WASM, Node, Deno, browsers, wherever.

 xript sanitize <file>xript sanitize <file> --validatexript sanitize <file> --quietOptions